edgecase/vim-config/README.md

 ## Pre-requisites

 This config is built primarily to work on top of the OSX version of `MacVim`, but should be usable on top of other `vim` or `gvim` installations that are built with all of the `vim` features necessary to support the used plugins.

+## Attention Windows Users!

+If you are installing this config on Microsoft Windows, you must download and install the latest [RailsInstaller](http://www.railsinstaller.org/) package.
+Go ahead and do it now.
+I'll wait.

+The Windows version of the Vim configuration uses rake (for installation) git (for Vim plugin installations), and requires several other packages to emulate Ack (for file searching) and Curl (for gists) under Windows.
+RailsInstaller is a single package that installs everything we will need to get things working.

 ## Install

+Windows users: be sure to use **RailsInstaller** > **Command Prompt with Ruby and Rails** instead of the normal command prompt.

 1. `git clone git://github.com/edgecase/vim-config.git`
 2. `rake` (This will symlink the necessary files to your home directory, asking for permission before clobbering anything.)